haikyuu/hugo-blog/content/posts/e2e-tests-with-cucumber-and-playwright.md

 And since i am the only developer, i want to extensively test every single feature of my app.
 I went to `hapi` docs to see how it's done.
-But i soon remembered the old times when i setup e2e tests in a previous job using puppeteer and cucumber.
+But i soon remembered the old times when i setup e2e tests in a previous job using puppeteer and [cucumber](https://cucumber.io/).

 It was so good ... until we hit the limitations of puppeteer (also because we had some really bad legacy code).

 I'd like to give it a shot.
-But now, with microsoft's playwright.
+But now, with microsoft's [playwright](https://github.com/microsoft/playwright).

-## First Impressions
+## First Impressions on Playwright

 Using selectors is way easier since i can choose the engine i want and even combine them.
 My favorite is `css` ... you know!
 You can use it like this `this.page.$('css=#userId')`